Easy Spicy Plum Sauce Recipe for Canning

 But I have made this with regular plums and other than being a lighter color and taking a bit longer to cook, it was just as good.
 Your sauce will be the color of whatever type plum you use – Italian are dark, so this sauce is, too.

-I used to hand chop all the ingredients for this sauce, but when I discovered how easy the food processor made canning tomato chutney and my favorite salsa, I now use the processor for this recipe, too.
-Simply cut the plums in half, remove the pit, and just throw them in the food processor.
+Step 1: Chop the Plums.
+You can hand chop the plums like shown above, but after discovering how easy the food processor made canning tomato chutney and my favorite salsa, I now use the processor for this recipe, too.
+To Process: Simply cut the plums in half, remove the pit, and throw them in the food processor to chop.

 Tip: after many years using a couple of cheap, not great food processors, this is the best price-best quality food processor I use and recommend now.